diyadas/vizresume/README.md

 2. Download [`Font Awesome 5 Free-Solid-900.otf`](https://fontawesome.com/how-to-use/on-the-desktop/setup/getting-started) and move it to the `fonts` subdirectory of the `emojifont` package.

-3. Run `vizresume.R`.
+3. `source('vizresume.R')`

 ## History (and credit where credit is due)
 My colleague Nelle Varoquaux (@nelle) has been encouraging me to record my achievements in a Google spreadsheet for ... a long time.
 This came to a head when she shared a spreadsheet our colleagues had put together to record our activities for our funders.
-Months later, our colleague Chris Holdgraf (@choldgraf) posted a timeline in Slack generated from this spreadsheet, filtered for his own activities.
-He turned it into a GitHub repo that used Binder to run a Jupyter notebook...but I wanted to customize the output.
+Months later, our colleague Chris Holdgraf (@choldgraf) shared a timeline generated from this spreadsheet, filtered for his own activities.
+He turned it into a GitHub repo that used Binder to run a Jupyter notebook...but I wanted to customize the output to add more features.

 Having more experience with graphing in R, I just decided to write my own code.
 I then decided I was going to fully explore the capabilities of ggplot since I